 — サンライズ (@SUNRISE_web) September 21, 2017

 Sunrise Inc. can be considered to be one of the biggest animation studios in Japan and is a subsidiary of Bandai Namco Holdings.
 Sunrise has grown so much that various sub-divisions called studios have been created.
 While other companies produced anime shows that were mainstream and focused on genres such as manga adaptations, sports, and children’s stories, Sunrise focused on producing robot anime, which is actually a lot harder to animate.
 Sunrise is known to be the studio behind Cyborg 009, the Gundam series, InuYasha, Gintama, Cowboy Bebop, and Code Geass.

 — 東映アニメーション公式 (@toeianime_info) June 8, 2017

-Formerly known as Nihon Doga Eiga and Toei Doga, is an animation company with Toei Company as its biggest shareholder.
+Formerly known as Nihon Doga Eiga and Toei Doga, this is an animation company with Toei Company as its biggest shareholder.
 Over the years, the studio has created many series, movies, and adaptations that were and still are popular worldwide.
 Hayao Miyazaki and Leiji Matsumoto have worked with Toei in the past.
-Toei has produced some of the world’s most famous manga artists, one of whom is Eiichiro Oda, the author of One Piece, which is one of the most popular anime series there is.
+Toei has produced some of the world’s most famous manga artists, one of whom is Eiichiro Oda, the author of One Piece, which is one of the most popular anime series in history.
 Toei has also produced series like GeGeGe no Kitaro, Sailor Moon, Slam Dunk, Yu-Gi-Oh, Digimon, and World Trigger.